syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/masktype.md

 # MaskType

-Each MaskType has different set of mask characters that are combined to form a mask expression.
+Each MaskType has a different set of mask characters that are combined to form a mask expression.
 Based on the complexity and usage, mask types are classified as:

 * Text
 * RegEx

 ## Text

-The expressions that are generated with letters, digits, and special characters come under this group.
-This is mainly used for fixed length inputs.
-For example: phone number, zip code, and so on.
+Expressions generated with letters, digits, and special characters fall under this category.
+This is primarily used for fixed-length inputs, such as phone numbers, zip codes, and similar data.

 ### Text Mask characters